Physics Major Planning Sheet

 Two additional electives are required to complete the major.
 Please see the College Bulletin (pdf) for more detailed information about the major requirements and for a discussion of advanced placement procedures.

-In addition to the required sequence courses listed above, we offer (normally on an alternating year basis) a number of intermediate and upper level electives.
+In addition to the required sequence courses listed above, we offer a number of intermediate and upper level electives.
+Note that several of these courses are offered on an alternating year basis, so physics majors will have an opportunity to take these courses in their junior or senior years.

 The degree with honors in physics can be earned by carrying out a senior honors thesis project in addition to the requirements listed above.
 The thesis normally consists of one course each semester (Physics 493 & 494) during the senior year including the Winter Study Period (Physics 031), thus bringing the minimum course requirements for an honors degree to twelve semester courses plus a Winter Study course.